 Inspired by folk art and nature, Viv of Hens Teeth starts her creative process with drawings, which are translated into print, paint, free motion machine and hand embroidery.
 Combined with layers of time worn fabrics, a little text and her signature embroidered flowers, her completed accessories and artwork tell tiny tales.

 Viv is renowned for her embellished cuffs and this workshop will provide you an opportunity to create your own inspired by her signature style and techniques.
 Not only that, you will have the chance to work on a vintage collar that could be framed or actually worn on a gentleman’s shirt making a unique garment.
 All materials are supplied so don’t worry about trying to find a vintage collar; I have bought up the countries supplies! £75 inc lunch.
-Places: Less than 5
+Places: Just a few

 Serena Partridge.
 Tiny Shoes 9th September